Who's after the secret plan

 - In Penny Arcade Adventures episode 2, the party rigs a monorail to crash into a giant metal orange so they can climb it to fight the final boss.
 Unfortunately, they realize too late that the bus was full of passengers, leading them to walk away whistling.

-- In Guns Of The Patriots, this is how you track members of La Résistance through Prague.
+- In Metal Gear Solid 4: Guns of the Patriots, this is how you track members of La Résistance through Prague.
 It straddles the line between silly and eerie.

 - In Super Street Fighter IV, one of Cody's winning poses has him looking around, the whistling and walking his way out of the scene.
 It's hilarious.

-- The snowball example is from SpongeBob SquarePants, where Spongebob does this and it actually fools Patrick (though Patrick isn't too bright anyway).
+- The snowball example is from Spongebob Squarepants, where Spongebob whistles and it actually fools Patrick (though Patrick isn't too bright anyway).

 - The traumatic instance: The Marvelous Misadventures of Flapjack.
 "I'm thirty-eight years old!"